Jerry Taihuttu

-Jerry Taihuttu (born 29 January 1970) is a Dutch former professional footballer who played as a striker.
+Jerry Taihuttu (born 29 January 1970) is a Dutch football coach and former professional player who played as a striker.

 Active between 1985 and 2002, Taihuttu made over 200 appearances in Dutch football for six clubs, scoring nearly 100 goals.
 He also spent time playing professional football in Austria.

-Club career
+Playing career

-Born in Venlo, Taihuttu began his professional career in 1985-86 with hometown club VVV-Venlo.
-He moved to Fortuna Sittard in 1989, and after spending part of 1992 on loan at Helmond Sport, signed permanently for that club in 1994.
-Taihuttu moved to TOP Oss in 1996, and finished his career with one-year spells at Helmond Sport, MVV, BSV Bad Bleiberg of Austria, and FC Eindhoven.
+Born in Venlo, Taihuttu played for VVV-Venlo, Fortuna Sittard, Helmond Sport, TOP Oss MVV, BSV Bad Bleiberg, and FC Eindhoven.

+Coaching career

+Taihuttu later became a coach with Vitesse'08.
+He later coached VVV'03, who were upheld to have unlawfully dismissed him in January 2012.

 Personal life

 His elder brother John Taihuttu also played professionally.